Caroline Cossey: Modelling career

+Outing by the tabloid press

-Tula was cast as an extra in the 1981 James Bond film For Your Eyes Only.
-Shortly after the film's release, the tabloid News of the World came out with a front-page headline that read "James Bond Girl Was a Boy."
-By her own accounts, Tula was so upset she contemplated suicide.
-However, she continued her modelling career.
-Tula responded by releasing I Am a Woman, her first autobiography.
+Cossey was cast as an extra in the 1981 James Bond film For Your Eyes Only.
+Shortly after the film's release, the tabloid News of the World came out with a front-page headline "James Bond Girl Was a Boy".
+By her own accounts, Cossey was so upset she contemplated suicide.
+However, she continued her modelling career by focusing, once again, on smaller assignments.
+Cossey then responded by releasing I Am a Woman, which was her first autobiography.

+Continued career

+In 1985, Cossey appeared extensively in the videos for The Power Station's "Some Like It Hot" and "Get It On".

+She was featured in the September 1991 issue of Playboy in the pictorial "The Transformation of Tula", as an acknowledged transgender person.

+Autobiography

+In 1991, Cossey released My Story, which was her second and final autobiography.
+In it she gave details of her transition, her relationship with Fattal, and her unsuccessful battle with the European Court of Human Rights.